-Welcome!
+WELCOME!

 On behalf of the GMS students, welcome to the Boston University School of Medicine!
+We are so excited that you have decided to join us.

 To help you achieve success here at BUSM, you have several resources at your disposal.
 The university proudly employs top-notch professors and doctors willing to guide and mentor you every step of the way towards your graduate degree.
 The Graduate Medical Sciences Student Organization (or GMSSO) serves as your liaison to the faculty and staff.
-All graduate programs are represented at our meetings to make sure that your ideas and concerns are heard.
 Let us help you make the most of your graduate career!
+We know you're going to be busy with your studies, but we are here to help you make the most out of your time through community, service, and wellness.

-This survival guide was created for GMS students by current and former GMS students and is updated yearly.
-Within this document, you can find helpful information and links about important aspects graduate life.
+One of the best parts about BUSM is our collaborative, supportive student culture.
+This survival guide is a great example of this fact - it was created for GMS students by current and former GMS students and is updated yearly!
+Within this document, you can find helpful information and links about important aspects of your life while at graduate school.
 Topics include transportation, where to eat, popular study spots, and who to talk to in the GMS office; you will find it all here.
-Take a look, have some fun, and have a great and successful year!
+So take a look, have some fun, and benefit from the advice of students before you to make your time at BUSM as productive and enjoyable as possible.
+We hope you have a great year!